Anass-Bricha/ContactApplication-Android/README.md

 # ContactApplication-Android

-## A contact application with recyvlerView, using Room to manipulate the SQLite database.
+## A contact application with recyclerView, using Room to manipulate the SQLite database.